 When you find minor cracks in your seawall, you may be able to provide a temporary fix on your own.
 To repair cracks in seawalls, you should research the type of product that is best suited to your needs.
 Some products that may be helpful include liquid concrete, marine grout, and concrete for seawall construction and repair.
 Before conducting any major seawall crack repairs yourself, it is always a good idea to check with a seawall construction professional to be sure the damage is not more severe than it looks.

 If you are facing the challenges that an aging seawall poses, the professionals at K.E.
-Braza Construction are just a call away.
-As a family-owned and operated company with nearly three decades in the business, we specialize in seawall construction in Old Saybrook, CT, and offer seawall maintenance and repair services for Connecticut homeowners.
-Reach out to us today at (860) 662-0124, or leave us a message with our convenient online form.
+Braza Construction is just a call away.
+As a family-owned and operated company with nearly three decades in the business, we specialize in seawall construction in Old Saybrook, CT, Fairfield, Stonington, and offer seawall maintenance and seawall repair services for Connecticut homeowners.
+Contact us today at (860) 662-0124, or leave us a message with our convenient online form.
 We look forward to hearing from you!